TheDux/RestAssured/README.md

 # RestAssured

-Trocar a versão da library JSE no projeto
+Trocar a versão da library JRE no projeto

 Selecionar Workspace default JRE no Classpath container/ select JRE for the project build path